System Design Interview Prep for Indian Engineers

 - Quick math on storage, bandwidth, and QPS

-- This shows the interviewer you think about scale practically
+- Shows the interviewer you think about scale practically, not abstractly

 Phase 2: High-Level Design (10-12 minutes)

-Sketch the major components and how they interact:
+Sketch out the major components and how they interact:

 - API design (key endpoints)